codewithmike01/recipe_app_rails/README.md

 rails db:reset
 ```

-Incase its the first time:
+> In case its the first time:

 ```cmd
 rails db:create